 Mike would go on to coach Peewee A & AA, Midget AAA and high school hockey.
 Mike continued to garner interest from various players, parents and organizations brought about by his knowledge, insight and passion for the game.
 He has coached youth through adult players in team, camp, individual and group sessions.

-Mike accepted a coaching position with the Milwaukee Blaze Youth Hockey Association where he will be the head coach of the High School program.
-Mike is excited for what lies ahead and has intentions of building not only his team, but the association in general, using proven skills, techniques and training that will enhance individual player development.
+Most recently, Mike coached with the Milwaukee Blaze Youth Hockey Association where he was the head coach of the High School program.
+Mike was instrumental in building not only his team, but the association in general, using proven skills, techniques and training that will enhance individual player development.
 Prior to accepting the Blaze position, Mike resided in Salt Lake City, Utah where he was part of a full-time coaching staff with the Outliers Hockey Academy.
 Though family matters brought Mike back to the Midwest, the wealth of knowledge that he gained about the sport, the training and the development of players was like something he has never seen and Mike is very appreciative of the people he met while in Salt Lake City.